tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

         Proceed with commercial options

-??? info "Send Information to User"
-    **Question:** Has the user received all setup information?
+??? info "**Question:** Has the user received all setup information?"

     ???
 "If Yes"